U.S.-Mexico border apprehensions for the fiscal year surpassed 1 million in June

 Approximately 14 percent of families were expelled in June, down from 20 percent in May.

-“By any measure, we have the worst crisis at our southern border than we’ve had in at least two decades,” Sen. Rob Portman (R-Ohio) said Thursday at a confirmation hearing for Harris County, Tex.
-Sheriff Ed Gonzalez, who Biden has nominated to direct Immigration and Customs Enforcement, which detains and deports immigrants after they enter the United States.
+“By any measure, we have the worst crisis at our southern border than we’ve had in at least two decades,” Sen. Rob Portman (R-Ohio) said Thursday at a confirmation hearing for Harris County, Tex., Sheriff Ed Gonzalez, who Biden has nominated to direct Immigration and Customs Enforcement, which detains and deports immigrants after they enter the United States.
 “The numbers are overwhelming.”

+Officials are on track to make at least 1.5 million apprehensions this fiscal year, which runs from Oct.
+1, 2020, to Sept.
+30. Apprehensions surpassed 1.6 million in 2000, an all-time high.

-A Washington Post/ ABC poll found that 33 percent of Americans approve of how Biden is handling the border influx, while a slim majority (51 percent) disapprove, including 90 percent of Republicans.
+A Washington Post/ABC poll found that 33 percent of Americans approve of how Biden is handling the border influx, while a slim majority (51 percent) disapprove, including 90 percent of Republicans.